Glossary of Patient Engagement Terms

 patient centered: Any process, program or decision focused on patients in which patients play an active role as meaningfully engaged participants, and the central focus is on optimizing use of patient-provided information.
 Patient centered means doing things WITH –not FOR or TO –patients.6

-patient-centered core outcome set (PC-COS): An agreed upon, standardized set of outcomes (often with related measures, and/or endpoints identified) that should be gathered and reported at a minimum in research in specific areas of health or health care.
-The outcome-concept identification and prioritization are guided by patient contributions as partners, recognizing their unique experiences, values, and expertise.5
+patient-centered core outcome set (PC-COS): An agreed upon, standardized set of outcomes (often with related measures, and/or endpoints identified) that should be gathered from patients and reported at a minimum in research in specific areas of health or health care.
+They include, but are not limited to how patients feel and function, mortality, biomarkers as surrogate outcomes, etc. The outcome-concept identification and prioritization are guided by patient contributions as partners, recognizing their unique experiences, values, and expertise.5

 patient-centered health care: care that is respectful of and responsive to individual patient preferences, needs, and values in context of their own social worlds.
 Patient centeredness is created by engaging, informing, and actively listening to people with chronic conditions at every point of contact –from the research bench to the bedside and everywhere in between.1,7,8